hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend_role.html.md

   for the Identity group aliases created due to a successful login.
 The claim value must be a list of strings.

-* `groups_claim_delimiter_pattern` - (Optional; Deprecated.
-This field has been
-  removed since Vault 1.1.
-If the groups claim is not at the top level, it can now be specified as a [JSONPointer](https://tools.ietf.org/html/rfc6901).)
-  A pattern of delimiters
-  used to allow the groups_claim to live outside of the top-level JWT structure.
-  For instance, a groups_claim of meta/user.name/groups with this field set to // will expect nested structures named meta, user.name, and groups.
-  If this field was set to /./ the groups information would expect to be via nested structures of meta, user, name, and groups.

 * `backend` - (Optional) The unique name of the auth backend to configure.
   Defaults to `jwt`.